hbctraining/Shell-for-bioinformatics/lessons/07_permissions_and_environment_variables.md

 - Grant or restrict access to files on a multi-user UNIX system
 - View "Environment Variables" in Shell
-- Describe the $PATH variable and how to append it
+- Describe the ${PATH} variable and how to append it

 ## Permissions